sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 It is possible to define location triggers in rule LHS and the platform takes care of whether or not the evaluation should occur in the manager or on the physical asset using geofence APIs.
 The below information describes how this is achieved:

 ### Client instance registration
-When a client instance is loaded it contacts the `client/register` endpoint providing details about itself (ID, owning user, platform, FCM/Web push registration token, geofence API support,  etc.) if the ID is specified then the backend will retrieve the existing client instance asset for that id; if not found then a new asset is created, this asset is then updated/populated with the client instance details and the following data is returned to the client instance:
+When a client instance loads it contacts the `client/register` endpoint providing details about itself (ID, owning user, platform, FCM/Web push registration token, geofence API support, etc.) if the ID is specified then the backend will retrieve the existing client instance asset for that id; if not found then a new asset is created, this asset is then updated/populated with the client instance details and the following data is returned to the client instance:

 * Asset ID
 * Existing geofence definitions (when the client instance supports geofence APIs - discussed later)